ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 ```bash
 ibmcloud api cloud.ibm.com
 ```
+{:codeblock: .codeblock}
-{:codeblock: .codeblock}{: caption="Example 5.
+{: caption="Example 5.
 Command to set the API endpoint for your account." caption-side="bottom"}
+`Example 5.
+Command to set the API endpoint for your account`

 Target the Cloud Foundry (cf) aspect of {{site.data.keyword.cloud_notm}} Platform using the code shown in Example 6, using the target command and the --cf option.
 The `cf` API is embedded within the CLI Developer Tools.